jaason-shi/learning-hub-user-documentation/docs/task1.md

     ![Click Activiites in the navbar](photos/enroll-group/activities-dropdown.png){width="450"}

-7. **Click** _Assignments_ to view the Assignment List where you should now see the Group Assignment posted and its corresponding dropbox.
+7. From the _Activities_ Dropdown menu, **Click** _Assignments_ to view the Assignment List where you should now see the Group Assignment posted and its corresponding dropbox.

     ![Click Assignments in the dropdown menu](photos/discussion/navbar.png){width="450"}